droctothorpe/acodetojoy/content/posts/unconscious_algorithms.md

 otherwise draw a blank.

 I want to start by stating an obvious but important truth: your brain is **amazing**.
-You are constantly and rapidly solving unimaginably complex problems that make even the most challenging FAANG whiteboard problem look like a stroll in the park.
+You are constantly and rapidly solving unimaginably complex problems that make even the most challenging FAANG whiteboard interview look like a stroll in the park.
+Steven Pinker expresses this idea eloquently in *How The Mind Works*:

-> “But the gap between robots in imagination and in reality is my starting
+> “...the gap between robots in imagination and in reality...shows the first
-> point, for it shows the first step we must take in knowing ourselves:
+> step we must take in knowing ourselves: appreciating the fantastically complex
-> appreciating the fantastically complex design behind feats of mental life we
+> design behind feats of mental life we take for granted.
+The reason there are
-> take for granted.
-The reason there are no humanlike robots is not that the
+> no humanlike robots is not that the very idea of a mechanical mind is
-> very idea of a mechanical mind is misguided.
-It is that the engineering
+> misguided.
+It is that the engineering problems that we humans solve as we see
-> problems that we humans solve as we see and walk and plan and make it through
+> and walk and plan and make it through the day are far more challenging than
-> the day are far more challenging than landing on the moon or sequencing the
+> landing on the moon or sequencing the human genome.
+Nature, once again, has
-> human genome.
-Nature, once again, has found ingenious solutions that human
+> found ingenious solutions that human engineers cannot yet duplicate.
+When
-> engineers cannot yet duplicate.
-When Hamlet says, “What a piece of work is a
+> Hamlet says, “What a piece of work is a man! how noble in reason! how infinite
-> man! how noble in reason! how infinite in faculty! in form and moving how
-> express and admirable!” we should direct our awe not at Shakespeare or Mozart
+> in faculty! in form and moving how express and admirable!” we should direct
-> or Einstein or Kareem Abdul-Jabbar but at a four-year old carrying out a
+> our awe not at Shakespeare or Mozart or Einstein or Kareem Abdul-Jabbar but at
-> request to put a toy on a shelf.”
+> a four-year old carrying out a request to put a toy on a shelf.”

-Source: *How the Mind Works* by Steven Pinker.

-Pinker goes on to say, “The faculty with which we ponder the world has no ability to peer inside itself or our other faculties to see what makes them tick.”
-With all due respect, this claim is hyperbolic.
+Pinker goes on to say that the "faculty with which we ponder the world has no ability to peer inside itself or our other faculties to see what makes them tick.”
+I beg to differ.
+In Pinker's defense, he may be using hyperbole to accentuate his point.

 We are all students of the mind -- simultaneously scientist and lab rat.
 When we make consciousness the subject of consciousness, we can pull back the veil and